coatless-quarto/adsense/README.md

 ### Google Adsense Setup: Adding `ads.txt`

 To ensure smooth integration with Google Adsense, it's essential to create a [standalone file named `ads.txt`](https://support.google.com/adsense/answer/12171612) within your project directory that identifies the domain as being authorized to serve ads.
-Follow these steps to include your [Google Publisher ID](https://support.google.com/adsense/answer/105516?hl=en):
+Follow these steps to include the `ads.txt` file:

 1. **Create `ads.txt` File:**
    In the root of your project, create a new file named `ads.txt`.

 2. **Add Google Publisher ID:**
-   Open `ads.txt` and insert the following line, replacing `XXXXXXXXXXXXXXXX` with your actual Google Publisher ID:
+   Open `ads.txt` and insert the following line, replacing `XXXXXXXXXXXXXXXX` with your actual [Google Publisher ID](https://support.google.com/adsense/answer/105516?hl=en):

    ```
    google.com, pub-XXXXXXXXXXXXXXXX, DIRECT, f08c47fec0942fa0